 - Product.
 The value for end-users packed into a mobile or web application is a fintech product indeed.
 The entire product strategy should be well-defined and consistent; that’s why it’s important to create comprehensive descriptions of the technological architecture, functionality, key differentiators, and marketing strategy.
 Usually, a fintech product doesn’t stand alone, and it is integrated with card processing or payment processing systems, open banking technologies, issuing companies, or investment platforms.
 Additionally, fintech products require regtech and suptech solutions.

 - Team.
-A fully-fledged application can not be delivered successfully to the market by one person.
-Typically, there are three teams you need to hire: a development team who will develop and maintain your product, top management with main executors, and customer support team.
+A fully-fledged application cannot be delivered successfully to the market by one person.
+Typically, there are 3 teams you need to hire: a development team who will develop and maintain your product, top management with main executors, and customer support team.
 This is a bare minimum for a fintech startup.

 - Financial and physical resources.
 Fintech startups are not cheap companies.
 Even if a company is outsourcing the entire product development as it was done by many successful companies according to the latest product development trends, it must have a budget for the office, facilities, marketing, promotion, partnership, and more.

-In the next articles, we are going to cover these three dimensions of a fintech company in more detail.
+In the next articles, we’re going to cover these three dimensions of a fintech company in more detail.

 Now is the right time for fintech companies to rise.
 The state of technology, users adaptation to the digital world, and regulations make it possible for entrepreneurs to build financial startups from scratch in a few months and be ready to launch as soon as possible.
 However, this is only the beginning.
 Business owners must hire a skilled team, develop a product, attract users, and turn them into loyal customers.
 After a few years in the fintech product development sector, I’ve started to recognize critical patterns that help us speed up the implementation process, all while ensuring maximum quality and compliance with product specifications and legal requirements.